 How to Dye Satin Fabric: Polyester and Acetate Satin

 Dyeing polyester and acetate satin requires careful preparation.
 These synthetic materials are resistant to color change, necessitating the application of specific dyes and techniques to ensure the uptake of color.
-The molecular structure of polyester and acetate satin does not allow for the absorption of liquid.
 This is why you need disperse dyes, which are designed to penetrate these dense fibers.

 How to Dye Satin Fabric: Silk Satin